ms-van3t-devs/ms-van3t/README.md

                        helper/
                        model/

 automotive/ contains all the application related files.
-Inside sumo-files you can find the SUMO map, trace and othe sumo-related stuff. traci/ and traci-applications/ contains all the logic to link ns-3 and SUMO.
+Inside sumo-files you can find the SUMO map, trace and other sumo-related stuff. traci/ and traci-applications/ contains all the logic to link ns-3 and SUMO.